10 (plus a BONUS book ), Art Books That Will Teach You How to Draw Like an Artist

 Such an amazingly cool book!
 This book contains 279 pages of detailed black & white engraved drawing reprints, depicting animals of every type, all beautifully rendered.
 A wonderful reference for any artist who works with wildlife.
 The drawings are exquisite and are a valuable study aid for new artists.
 I would couple this with 'Artist's Guide to Animal Anatomy' (#9), and 'Nature Drawing' (#5) also on this book list.

-These ten books, when used all together, will give you a great foundation in drawing.
+These eleven books, when used all together, will give you a great foundation in drawing.
 The first couple of learn-to-draw books listed will get you going, but the next books will fine tune the basics of what you've learned.

 So there you have it.
 Hopefully, you found some value in this 'how to draw' booklist and that it has lit a fire under you to go out and start observing and depicting the world around you.
 Knowing how to draw isn't just a fun artistic pastime, it's also a valuable form of communication.
 Armed with these art book recommendations you have all the basic reference tools to start drawing with skill.
 How many times have you heard the old adage 'a picture is worth a thousand words?
 It's true!